deepik27/simple-toolchain-20210602121701501/README.md

    * [IoT for Automotive (Experimental)](https://console.ng.bluemix.net/catalog/services/iot-for-automotive/)
    * [Cloudant NoSQL DB](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/)

-You can follow the steps below to set up the IoT for Automotive Starter app.
+You can follow the steps below to set up the IBM IoT for Automotive - Fleet Management Starter Application.

 ## Deploy the app on Bluemix
 You can deploy your own instance of IoT Automotive Starter app to Bluemix.